-NordVPN is a Panama-based company which has been providing advanced VPN services for more than ten years.
+NordVPN is a Panama-based service which provides comprehensive VPN products for more than 1 million customers.

 - Want to try NordVPN?
 Check out the website here

 As with just about every VPN, it's worth checking out the firm’s social media accounts for special deals.
 As we write NordVPN is offering a two-year deal for only $3.29 (£2.63) a month, a very low price for this level of service.

 We noticed that NordVPN's Facebook page was busy, too, with multiple daily posts on privacy and related stories.
 We would probably never read them, but active social media pages are a useful indicator of a company that is trying to engage with customers.

 Whatever deal you choose, the company's generous 30-day ‘no-hassle 100% money-back guarantee’ gives you plenty of time to try before you buy, and suggests NordVPN is confident you won't be disappointed.
 Factor in the free trial and it's looking good to us.

 The NordVPN website says the company operates a "strict no log policy", stating: "We don’t track when our users go online, to which servers they connect, which websites they visit or what files they download."